jaytaylor/sql-layer/src/test/resources/com/foundationdb/sql/optimizer/rule/pick-fk-joins/README.txt

 join-multi-fk-4 : negative test, multi-fk using one column, plus join to another table, no FK flagged

-join-multi-fk-5 : negative test, multi-fk with join columns reversed
+join-multi-fk-5 : negative test, mulit-fk with join columns reversed